 Step Four: Compare Financing.
 There are so many assumptions involved in financing, system output, energy rates and output “guarantees” that it is almost impossible to compare the total savings numbers.
 That is why it is easiest to compare cash prices or, if you are considering a loan, comparing interest rates.
 Watch out for escalation rates applied to energy prices (escalation rates will inflate your savings) and monthly payments (escalation rates will increase your repayment costs).

 Home solar has never been more cost effective and reliable as it is now.
 Favorable tax policies, local incentives and net metering combine to make solar a great long term investment.
-So if you’re considering rooftop solar, Listen Up to this week’s Energy Show on Renewable Energy World.
+So if you’re considering rooftop solar, Listen Up to this week’s Energy Show.